OdyAsh/OdyAsh-Notes/Sciences/Applied Sciences/Programming/AI/AI - FAQs.md

 This sections answers:
 - Which specialization is the most comprehensive and could help land a job in most tech fields?
 - Which specialization is better if you want to work in embedded systems or robotics?
-	- I will simply answer this here: in the BUE, I believe they're all not beneficial for embedded systems (as we've already taken that content before specializing).
-Moreover, for robotics, there's a subject in AI called "AI Planning for Robot Systems".
-However, ***until 2022***, it delved into the history and high-level knowledge about the origin of robotics, instead of practical tools/knowledge on how to implement systems for robotics.
-Check the headers of [this](https://www.reddit.com/r/robotics/comments/kpkne5/how_to_get_started_in_robotics_education_career/#:~:text=Programming%3A%20If%20you%20want%20to,bring%20while%20developing%20robotics%20software.) reddit answer to see what you might need to learn for this field.

 This section is related to the `capabilities` and `job market` bullet points in [Mentality about Specialization Aspects](#Mentality%20about%20Specialization%20Aspects) section.